Skip to main content

 Option definitions:

-Custom MSI install options Options passed to the MSI during Fileset Activation
+Custom MSI install options Options passed to the MSI during Fileset activation.

 Custom MSI uninstall options